gary-archer/oauth.logaggregation.elasticsearch/README.md

 # Elasticsearch Log Aggregation

-Resources for a demo deployment of the Elastic Stack so that it can be used for API log aggregation.\
+Resources for demo level deployments of the Elastic Stack, to be used for API log aggregation.\
-This is part of an overall [Effective API Logging](https://authguidance.com/effective-api-logging/) design.\
+This is part of an overall [Effective API Logging](https://authguidance.com/effective-api-logging/) design.
-Deployment resources can be used in Docker and Kubernetes deployments.

 ## Docker Commands